hb-sravan/IntroductionWrapper/README.md

 # Lottie Animation Introduction

-In our Activity onCreate method we can add the introduction pages as slides like below
+In our Activity (Which extends `IntroductionWithSkipText()` or `IntroductionWithSkipButton()` based upon our requirement) onCreate method we can add the introduction pages as slides like below

 ```kotlin
 addSlide(